hcvazquez/UFFRemover/README.md

 ![UFFO Image](http://fs5.directupload.net/images/170302/d5zleuc5.png)
-# UFFOptimizer
+# UFFRemover

-UFFOptimizer is a slimming JavaScript tool for identifying and removing unused foreign functions (UFF).
+UFFRemover is a slimming JavaScript tool for identifying and removing unused foreign functions (UFF).

 ## Installation

-> Attention: UFFOptimizer only supports ES5!

-UFFOptimizer is developed using Node.js execution environment (>= v6.1.0).
+UFFRemover is developed using Node.js execution environment (>= v6.1.0).
 The following steps are needed for running the tool:

 #### 1. Install Node.js environment
 Node.js can be downloaded from (https://nodejs.org)